SaltyAom/mobius/README.md

 })
 ```

-The library that you want to query GraphQL to use with Mobius is your choice, as Mobius doesn't provided one for you (to be as simple as possible)
+The library that you want to query GraphQL to use with Mobius is your choice, it's designed to be that way.

 ---